 - Key Features: National Historic Landmark

-- Façade: The Langdon house features five bays across, a primary entry, and four rooms on each floor which flanks a grand central hall and stairway.
-The main entrance grabs the attention with a large door flanked by pair of engaged columns on either side.
+The Langdon house features five bays across, a primary entry, and four rooms on each floor which flanks a grand central hall and stairway.
+Its main entrance grabs the attention with a large door flanked by a pair of engaged columns on either side.
 It is also protected by a semi-circular portico supported by Corinthian columns.
 A balustrade rests on the patio, and one can see the beautiful views of nature.
 The façade is symmetrical about its vertical axis with windows, columns, and chimneys on either side as well as integrating with the sloped roof.

-10. Winfield House
+Winfield House (1936)

 - Building: Winfield House